 Welfare and financial guidance

-The term 'welfare' covers a range of issues relating to awards and grants, social security benefits and health; in fact, anything which may affect your well-being or prevent you from making the most of your time at the College.
+The term 'welfare' covers a range of issues relating to awards, grants, and health – in fact, anything which may affect your well-being or prevent you from making the most of your time at the University.
 Speaking with someone in Student Welfare may make your difficulties easier to resolve.

-Counselling and therapy can help when you are feeling anxious, angry, overwhelmed and confused, sad or just ‘not yourself’.
+Counselling and therapy can help when you are feeling anxious, angry, overwhelmed, confused, sad, or just ‘not yourself’.
 The process can help with how you feel about yourself and how you relate to others.

-Both our counsellors are professionally trained and have extensive experience at working with students and belong to relevant counselling/therapy professional bodies.
+Our counsellors are professionally trained, have extensive experience at working with students, and belong to relevant counselling/therapy professional bodies.

 Care Leavers and Looked-After Young People

-Leeds College of Art is committed to supporting young people from a care background going on to study at the College.
-Further details can be found through the following link.
+Leeds Arts University is committed to supporting young people from a care background who go on to study with us, and we can support you throughout your student journey.
+Further details can be found on our Care Leavers page.